astronomer/docs/astro/runtime-release-notes.md

 - You can now specify extra index URLs in the PythonVirtualEnvOperator, which makes it easier to spin up virtual environments that include private Python packages.
 - The Airflow UI **Grid** view now supports filtering on multiple run states at once so that you can compare runs across states.

-For more information about the major changes in this release, see the [Airflow blog](https://airflow.apache.org/blog/airflow-2.8.0/).
+For more information about the major changes in this release, see the [Apache Airflow® blog](https://airflow.apache.org/blog/airflow-2.8.0/).

 ### Additional improvements